mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 ### Fireworks Mode
 The Fireworks Mode plays randomly chosen Firework Animations

-Status LED: OFF
+Status LED: ON in show pause, OFF during show

 Press MODE-> Switch to placement Test

-Press STEP-> Switch to countdown Mode
+Press STEP-> Switch to Show Mode

+STEP Hold 2 sec and release: Switch to Placement Test

 ### Placement Test
 The placement test shows a rainbow color pattern on the different circles, starting with red on the upper lamp and forwarding clockwise.